sinster23/sentry-ai-assistant/README.md

 # 🤖 Sentry AI Assistant

 Sentry is a cross-platform AI assistant app built with React Native and powered by Google Gemini.
-It supports both text and voice input, delivering smart, contextual responses and quick actions to assist users on the go.
+It supports text input, delivering smart, contextual responses and quick actions to assist users on the go.

 ---